-- HOW IT WORKS -
+HOW IT WORKS

 - For example, a family earning \$5,000 with a 4-year-old would receive 50% of their \$4,200 benefit because they earned 50% of the \$10,000 earnings target. - Parents are eligible to apply to receive the benefit four months prior to an unborn child's due date with monthly payments of \$700 and a maximum amount of \$2,800 during pregnancy. - Families may claim benefits for up to six children annually, and choose whether to receive the benefit annually or monthly. - Administered through the Social Security Administration and available to a legal and physical custodial parent with an SSN.
-Each claimed child must also have an SSN. - The annual child benefit is reduced by \$50 for every \$1,000 above the current Child Tax Credit (CTC) income phaseout thresholds of \$200,000 for single-filers and \$400,000 for joint-filers.
-Any overpayments or underpayments would be reconciled through the IRS after filing year-end taxes. - The Earned Income Tax Credit (EITC) is simplified by consolidating the family portion of the EITC to not vary depending on the number of dependents.
-SEE APPENDIX ITEM TWO. - Eliminates marriage penalties, and creates better work incentives by slowing benefit cliffs. - Requires tax filers to have legal and physical custody of a claimed child. - The adult dependent component of the EITC is separately maintained to ensure no family earns less than the EITC in its current form.
+Each claimed child must also have an SSN. - The annual child benefit is reduced by \$50 for every \$1,000 above the current Child Tax Credit (CTC) income phaseout thresholds of \$200,000 for single-filers and \$400,000 for joint-filers. - The Earned Income Tax Credit (EITC) is simplified by consolidating the family portion of the EITC to not vary depending on the number of dependents. - Eliminates marriage penalties, and creates better work incentives by slowing benefit cliffs. - Requires tax filers to have legal and physical custody of a claimed child. - The adult dependent component of the EITC is separately maintained to ensure no family earns less than the EITC in its current form.